 Lesbian Pride - How to make pride yours

-Later we saw the lipstick lesbian and later the pink lesbian flag.
-The lipstick lesbian flag was several shades of pink with a lipstick print superimposed over the stripes.
-Some felt it was exclusionary to butch lesbians, while others argued that “lipstick lesbian” was invented by p0rn houses who wanted to market girl on girl sex.
-The removal of the lipsticked lips made the flag more politically accessible and became widely adopted at lesbian pride marches.
+Later we saw the lipstick and later the pink flag.
+The lipstick flag was several shades of pink with a lipstick print superimposed over the stripes.
+Some felt it was exclusionary to the butch community, while others argued that “lipstick lesbian” was invented by porn houses who wanted to market girl-on-girl sex.
+The removal of the lipsticked lips made the flag more politically accessible and became widely adopted at pride marches.

 No one flag seems to represent all groups, and thus, no one flag is THE flag for lesbian pride whether at actual Pride or in general.